MicrosoftDocs/visualstudio-docs/docs/ide/visual-studio-github-copilot-extension.md

  [!INCLUDE [Visual Studio](~/includes/applies-to-version/vs-windows-only.md)]

-[**GitHub Copilot**](https://marketplace.visualstudio.com/items?itemName=GitHub.copilotvs) and [GitHub Copilot Chat](https://aka.ms/VSXGHCopilot) extensions in Visual Studio enable enhanced [AI-assisted development in Visual Studio](ai-assisted-development-visual-studio.md), helping developers code more productively and efficiently.
+[**GitHub Copilot**](https://marketplace.visualstudio.com/items?itemName=GitHub.copilotvs) and [GitHub Copilot Chat](https://aka.ms/VSXGHCopilot) extensions in Visual Studio enable enhanced [AI-assisted development in Visual Studio](ai-assisted-development-visual-studio.md), helping you be more productive and efficient when writing code.

 In this article, you'll learn about the Copilot extension, an AI-powered pair programmer extension for Visual Studio that provides you with context-aware code completions, suggestions, and even entire code snippets.
 This powerful tool aids [AI-assisted development in Visual Studio] and helps developers write code more efficiently, reduce the time spent on repetitive tasks, and minimize errors.